CorBer/teensy_batdetector/README.md

 Several specific libraries have been added to this repository, in de directory <b>lib</b> you can find them.

-I am using a non-default programming setup for Teensy, that means that the code might not work in other environments.
+I am using a non-default programming setup for Teensy.
+My primary setup is that I am on Linux Mint 19.3 and I use Microsoft VisualCode as my programming editor (IDE) with the PlatformIO plugin.
+That means some specific parts of the code (especially libraries) might not work directly in for instance the TeensyDuino environment.
 Thats why pre_compiled_hex files can be found on this repository.

 Setup @2020-08-15